teto/pymptcpanalyzer/docs/source/contributing.rst

 There are several things you can do:
 * submit bug reports at https://github.com/lip6-mptcp/mptcpanalyzer/issues
-* develop new plugins, for instance new plots (see later), if you do, please warn us so that we can add you to the list of plugins
+* develop new plugins, for instance new plots (see later), if you do, please warn us so that we an add you to the list of plugins
 * Send patches to https://github.com/lip6-mptcp/mptcpanalyzer/pulls to either fix a bug, improve documentation or flake8 compliance